-Off-road vehicles (ORVs) include vehicles like ATVs, dirt bikes, ARGOs and quads.
+Off-road vehicles (ORVs) include vehicles such as ATVs, dirt bikes, ARGOs and quads.

 Areas where restrictions or requirements may exist